Crataegus laevigata; Crataegus monogyna; Crataegus oxyacantha; Hedgethorn

 Hawthorn is available in nonstandardized and standardized capsules and liquid extracts, along with tinctures and solid extracts.
 A bitter-tasting tea can also be made from dried hawthorn leaves, flowers, and berries.

 Speak to a knowledgeable health care provider to find the right dose for you.

-The use of herbs is a time honored approach to strengthening the body and treating disease.
+The use of herbs is a time-honored approach to strengthening the body and treating disease.
 Herbs, however, contain components that may trigger side effects and interact with other herbs, supplements, or medications.
 For these reasons, you should take herbs with care, under the supervision of a health care provider qualified in the field of botanical medicine.

 Heart disease is a serious condition.
-Do not self treat heart conditions without telling your doctor.
+DO NOT self treat heart conditions without telling your doctor.
 You should use hawthorn only under your doctor's supervision.

 If you are taking prescription or nonprescription medicines, talk to your health care provider before taking herbal supplements.
-If you are currently being treated with any of the following medications, you should not use hawthorn without first talking to your health care provider:
+If you are currently being treated with any of the following medications, you should not use hawthorn without first talking to your provider:

-Digoxin -- Hawthorn may enhance the activity of digoxin, a medication used for irregular heart rhythms.
+Digoxin: Hawthorn may enhance the activity of digoxin, a medication used for irregular heart rhythms.

-Beta-blockers -- These drugs are used to treat heart disease by lowering blood pressure and dilating blood vessels.
+Beta-blockers: These drugs are used to treat heart disease by lowering blood pressure and dilating blood vessels.
 Hawthorn can make the effects of these drugs stronger.
 They include:

 - Atenolol (Tenormin)

 - Metoprolol (Lopressor, Toprol-XL)